-Could the Blue Nose Pit Bull be right for your family?
-Read on to learn more about this breed.
+Could the Blue Pit be right for your family?
+Read on to learn the facts about this dog breed.

-The term “Pit Bull” is thrown around a lot to refer to several different dog breeds including the American Pit Bull Terrier, the Staffordshire Terrier, and the American Staffordshire Terrier.
-These dogs are all separate breeds, but they have similar characteristics and a similar history.
+The term “Pit Bull” is thrown around a lot to refer to several different dog breeds including the American Pitbull Terrier, the Staffordshire Terrier, and the American Staffordshire Terrier.
+These different types of Pitbulls are all separate breeds, but they have similar characteristics and a similar history.

 While Blue Nose Pitbulls are rarer than Red Nose Pitbulls, they shouldn’t cost that much extra since they are the same breed, just with a different color.
 There are no personality differences that separate Blue Nose Pit Bulls from Red Nose Pit Bulls.